 Compost tumblers sit on a frame so you can spin or rotate them to turn the compost inside.

-Quickly and easily turns compost without using a fork, durable sealed construction lasts longer and speeds up composting process, harder for pests (such as mice and raccoons) to access.
+Pros: Quickly and easily turns compost without using a fork, durable sealed construction lasts longer and speeds up the composting process, harder for pests (such as mice and raccoons) to access.

 Compost bins look like large square or round vats with open bottoms.
 The compost sits directly on the soil.

-Large capacity, tend to cost less that compost tumblers, excess moisture usually drains itself into the ground.
+Pros: Large capacity, tend to cost less than compost tumblers, and excess moisture usually drains itself into the ground.

 The tumbler is by far the easiest type of composter to use, since you simply have to crank a handle a few times to spin the drum and turn your compost.